Why E-Bike Riders Should Understand MIPS Helmet Technology

 Not sure if your helmet has MIPS?
 The simplest way to check is to look for the small yellow dot on the back of many helmets.
 Some helmets may have it noted inside of the comfort padding layer and not as easily found.
 The packaging of the helmet should also state if it is MIPS.
 For additional technical details, you can also review the official MIPS FAQ page.

-E-Bike Safety Trends – Where Helmet Technology is Headed
+Where E-Bike Helmet Technology Is Headed

 MIPS has quickly moved from a premium option to the industry standard, now licensed by more than 150 helmet brands worldwide.
 It is one of the most widely adopted safety features in cycling, meaning a real decision for riders today is not whether to choose MIPS, but which version of the system best suits their needs.